 09 of 12

 Petrels are small seabirds are distinguished by their elongated, tubular nostrils and their low, wave-skimming flight.
-They often stay so close to the water that they have the the appearance of walking on its surface.
+They often stay so close to the water that they have the appearance of walking on its surface.
 Like many seabirds, petrels stay at sea nearly all their lives, returning to land only to breed.
 Birds called "petrel" are found in several scientific families.
-While some classifications are not universally accepted, the true petrels are generally considered part of the...
-Procellariidae family.
+While some classifications are not universally accepted, the true petrels are generally considered part of the Procell...ariidae family.

 10 of 12

 Puffins are large auks with broad, colorful bills and whimsical expressions.
 Because of this, they are often called sea clowns or sea parrots.
 They are powerful swimmers and nest in large breeding colonies, typically on offshore islands or isolated northern coasts.
-On land, they have an upright posture, and while in flight their wing beats are rapid and their flight path direct.
-There are only four puffin species - horned puffin, Atlantic puffin and tufted puffin - and all belong to the Alcidae b...ird family.
+On land, they have an upright posture, and in flight their wing beats are rapid and their path direct.
+There are only three puffin species - horned, Atlantic and tufted - all in the Alcidae bird family.

 11 of 12